 When you then call select(), it'll return when one of the file handles signal action and you then call curl_multi_perform(3) to allow libcurl to do what it wants to do.
-Take note that libcurl does also feature some time-out code so we advise you to never use very long timeouts on select() before you call curl_multi_perform(3), which thus should be called unconditionally every now and then even if none of its file descriptors have signaled ready.
-Another precaution you should use: always call curl_multi_fdset(3) immediately before the select() call since the current set of file descriptors may change when calling a curl function.
+Take note that libcurl does also feature some time-out code so we advise you to never use very long timeouts on select() before you call curl_multi_perform(3) again. curl_multi_timeout(3) is provided to help you get a suitable timeout period.

+Another precaution you should use: always call curl_multi_fdset(3) immediately before the select() call since the current set of file descriptors may change in any curl function invoke.